incinn/barnz.dev/content/contact/_index.md

 ---
-title: 'Contact'
+title: "Contact"
 kind: page
 layout: contact
 description: Say hi!
 Get in touch with the contact form below
 ---

 # Contact

-Drop me a message with the form below
+Use the form below to get in contact with me.